Near ideal decompositions of ideal polygons: Preliminaries and setup

 \begin{proposition} Any $P \in \M_4$ admits an orthogeodesic of length at most $2\arcsinh(1)$, and the bound is sharp.
 In particular $\M_4$ is in one-to-one correspondence with the interval $]0,2\arcsinh(1)]$ where $t \in ]0,2\arcsinh(1)]$ represents the length of the shortest orthogeodesic of the ideal $4$-gon. \end{proposition} \begin{proof} An ideal $4$-gon only has 2 orthogeodesics, say of lengths $x$ and $y$ with $x\leq y$, and it is not difficult to see that they intersect orthogonally and bisect each other.
 They split the ideal quadrilateral into 4 isometric so-called Lambert quadrilaterals, with 3 right angles and an ideal point.
 The non-infinite lengths of these smaller quadrilaterals are thus $\frac{x}{2}$ and $\frac{y}{2}$.
 By a standard formula for quadrilaterals,

 from which we can deduce that $x \leq 2 \arcsinh(1)$ and $y \geq 2 \arcsinh(1)$.
 This proves the claim. \end{proof}

-Note that there is a unique quadrilateral with 2 equal orthogeodesics (of lengths $2 \arcsinh(1)$) and which has a rotational symmetry.
-This quadrilateral is the unique orbifold point in this $1$-dimensional moduli space, and thus plays a similar role to the square and the hexagon torus in the moduli space of flat tori which are the orbifold points of the modular surface $\Hyp / \PSL_2(\Z)$.
+Note that there is a unique quadrilateral with $2$ equal orthogeodesics (of lengths $2 \arcsinh(1)$) and which has a rotational symmetry.
+This rotational symmetry means that this quadrilateral will correspond to an orbifold point in the $1$-dimensional moduli space underlying moduli space.
+In fact, it is the unique orbifold point in the moduli space, and thus plays a similar role to the square and the hexagonal torus in the moduli space of flat tori which are the orbifold points of the modular surface $\Hyp / \PSL_2(\Z)$.